BYD prepares to enter German & Swedish markets

 BYD has announced its market entry with passenger car models in Germany and in Sweden.
 Their current lineup now only electric cars and plug-in hybrids.
 The Chinese manufacturer has chosen Hedin Mobility Group as its sales partner for these two countries.

-In October 2022, the first BYD showroom is to be opened in Stockholm.
-In addition, showrooms are planned in several German cities, the first of which are also to open in October – BYD does not get more specific in the announcement here.
+Just last month, BYD announced its market launch in the Netherlands.
+There, sales will take place in partnership with the Louwman car dealer group.
+Now, in Sweden, the first BYD showroom is to be opened in Stockholm in October 2022.
+In addition, showrooms are planned in several German cities, the first of which are also to open in October.
 Concrete information on the models BYD will offer in Germany and Sweden is to follow in September.
 Since there is talk of a “variety of the latest models in the BYD passenger car range”, it will probably be more than one model.
 A special customer website for the two countries is to go online before the end of August.